How It Works: Two-Step Analysis

 If you use the repair checklist: check what needs work, set the quantity (# of bathrooms, # of windows), and pick a tier (Budget / Mid-Range / Premium).
 Every cost calculates live in the browser before the AI runs.
 The AI uses your exact total — it does not recalculate.

 Quantity fields: Bathrooms and windows have a count input.
-Sqft-based items (roof, flooring, paint, siding) auto-calculate from your property sqft.
+Sqft-based items (roof, flooring, paint, siding) auto-calculate from your property sqft — if sqft is blank, those line items price at

 Tier = where in the MI rate range: